ioeXNetwork/ioeX.Utilities.Java/src/main/java/docs/Token_API.md

 description:asset transaction

 #### Tips
-- Inputs must have an ELA utxo, which is used to construct transaction fee
+- Inputs must have an IOEX utxo, which is used to construct transaction fee
 - Transfer of assets does not consume part of the assets as a fee.
 Note that the total amount of transferred assets (outputs) must be consistent with the utxo amount (inputs)

 #### Parameter Description